Coderx-Gamer/ui-utils/README.md

 # UI-Utils
 Dupe hunting mod for 1.19.2.
+Incompatible with mac

 ---